erpox/agrak-react-challenge/README.md

 Which must contain:

-- A list of users showing their name, email and phone number
+- A list of users showing their first_name, second_name, email, avatar
 - A button to add a new user (this button should redirect to the user creation view)
 - A button to edit an existing user (this button should redirect to the user edition view)
 - A button to delete an existing user (this button should delete the user and refresh the list)